rygelouv/RockStarsRepo/README.md

 # RockStars App

-The project follows a simplified for of MVI architecturarl patten
+The project follows a simplified form of MVI architecturarl patten

 ### Intent